Once upon a time, a yoga mat was a yoga mat.

 With a mixture of spiritual teaching and physical conditioning, the Jivamukti practice typically paces a session with poses and chanting as a breathing technique.
 Eco-friendly mats match the Jivamukti philosophy of connection with the Earth but choose one that’s comfortable for seated chanting.

-Known for its physical and mental intensity, the Kundalini yoga style combines repetitive pose forms with singing, chanting and meditative breaks.
+Known for its physical and mental intensity, the Kundalini yoga style combines repetitive pose forms with singing, chanting, and meditative breaks.
 These high-impact sessions demand a lot from a yoga mat, so a durable hybrid or thick natural rubber mat can stand up to the test over time.

 The focus of a prenatal yoga class typically centers on building a mother’s strength and flexibility as her body develops and changes through pregnancy.
-A mat that offers stability and non-slip grip will help to prevent accidents given that a growing belly changes a woman’s balance and her center of gravity over time.
+A mat that offers stability and a non-slip grip will help to prevent accidents given that a growing belly changes a woman’s balance and her center of gravity over time.

 Restorative or Yin Yoga